DimBoiko/admin-dashboard/README.md

 # Admin-dashboard

-This application is essentially a CPM system with the ability to manage a project with a small team The following technologies were used to create:
+This application is essentially a CRM system with the ability to manage a project with a small team The following technologies were used to create:

 - React